Margaret Kitterman - Obituary

 She was preceded in death by her husband, William R. Kitterman; parents, Virgil and Mattie Hall; brothers, Billy Lee Hall, Junior Hall, Clifford Hall and Doug Hall; sister, Doris Jean; and brother, Paul.

-She is survived by her daughter, Debbie Thomas; sons, Danny Kitterman; daughters, Kim White and Therese Swiech; sister, Peggy (Jimmy) Kitterman and Patsy Thompson; and eight grandchildren; and nine great-grandchildren.
+She is survived by her loving daughter, Debbie Thomas; sons, Danny Kitterman; daughters, Kim White and Therese Swiech; sister, Peggy (Jimmy) Kitterman and Patsy Thompson; and eight grandchildren; and nine great-grandchildren.
 Funeral services will be at 7 p.m. on Tuesday, June 16, at Hardy-Close Funeral Home in Shepherdsville with cremation to follow.
 Visitation will be from 4-7 p.m. on Tuesday, June 16.
+Expressions of sympathy to the family is greatly appreciated.

 She was preceded in death by her husband, William R. Kitterman; parents, Virgil and Mattie Hall; brothers, Billy Lee Hall, Junior Hall, Clifford Hall and Doug Hall; sister, Doris Jean; and brother, Paul.

-She is survived by her daughter, Debbie Thomas; sons, Danny Kitterman; daughters, Kim White and Therese Swiech; sister, Peggy (Jimmy) Kitterman and Patsy Thompson; and eight grandchildren; and nine great-grandchildren.
+She is survived by her loving daughter, Debbie Thomas; sons, Danny Kitterman; daughters, Kim White and Therese Swiech; sister, Peggy (Jimmy) Kitterman and Patsy Thompson; and eight grandchildren; and nine great-grandchildren.
 Funeral services will be at 7 p.m. on Tuesday, June 16, at Hardy-Close Funeral Home in Shepherdsville with cremation to follow.
 Visitation will be from 4-7 p.m. on Tuesday, June 16.
+Expressions of sympathy to the family is greatly appreciated.

 To Plant Memorial Trees in memory, please visit our Sympathy Store.